 2 tbsp cold water

-8-12 slices of good quality cooked ham (optional)
+8-12 slices of good quality cooked or air-dried ham (optional)

 First prepare your asparagus.
 Peel the spears from below the head all the way to the base.
-(You shouldn’t need to snap the ends off, but it’s advisable if they’re no longer so fresh that they’re wet.)
+If the cut ends are no longer so fresh that they’re wet, slice a small piece off them until they are.
 Put the ends and peelings into a wide, shallow pan and cover with water, bring to the boil and leave to simmer for 15 minutes to create a light stock.
-Remove all the bits and discard them before adding the butter, salt and sugar and carefully placing the asparagus into the liquid.
+Remove all the bits with a slotted spoon and discard them before adding the butter, salt and sugar and carefully placing the asparagus into the liquid, ensuring the spears are all submerged.
 Cook gently for 10-15 minutes, until you can slide a knife easily through the thick end of the spears.
-Leave the spears in a sieve for a couple of minutes to let the water drain off them before plating up.
+Gently lift them out of the stock and leave the asparagus in a sieve for a couple of minutes to let the water drain off it.
+Keep warm until you’re ready with your potatoes and Hollandaise, but make sure they’re not completely covered, otherwise they’ll continue to steam and end up overcooked.

-Whilst you’re making your asparagus stock, prepare your potatoes.
-Scrub or peel them, put them in a pan, cover them with cold water, bring to the boil, add a little salt and leave them to simmer for 15 minutes or until they slide off a sharp knife when you prod them.
+Wipe any dirt off your potatoes, put them in a pan, cover them with cold water, bring to the boil, add a little salt and leave them to simmer for 15-20 minutes or until they slide off a sharp knife when you prod them.

-On to the Hollandaise: whisk the egg yolks in a medium-sized bowl with the lemon juice, salt and cayenne pepper.
-Heat the butter in a non-stick pan until it has just melted – you don’t want to let it get too hot; add the water and then drizzle the mixture very, very slowly into the egg, whisking constantly.
-Now pour it all back into the pan, place on a very low heat and keep stirring (or whisking, if you spot any lumps) until the sauce is nice and thick.
+Whilst your potatoes and white asparagus are cooking, you can concentrate on the Hollandaise, which will require your undivided attention.
+Whisk the egg yolks in a medium-sized bowl with the lemon juice, salt and cayenne pepper.
+Heat the butter in a non-stick pan until it has just melted – you don’t want to let it get too hot – then add the water and then drizzle the mixture very, very slowly into the egg, whisking constantly.
+Now pour it all back into the pan, place on a very low heat and keep stirring (or whisking, if you spot any lumps) until the sauce is smooth and thickened – it’s the right consistency when it coats the back of a spoon.